Monu91-ai/Monu-RL-midterm-project/README.md

 # 1. Introduction
 # The Flappy Bird Game
 * Directing a flying bird moves to the right, through the space between two pipes.
 Score one point after passing through one set of pipes.
-* Two Actions possibly in each frame between two sets of pipes:
+* Two Actions possible in each frame between two sets of pipes:
 Flap: bird will jump upward, Don’t Flap: bird will start falling down
 * Game is over when the bird touches the lower boundary or the pipes
 * Goal is to score as many points as we can.